CharlieLaughton/water_shuffle/README.md

 * git
 * pip

-The software has been tested on Linux (Ubuntu) and Mac (Ventura) platforms, with Python versions 3.9, 3.10 and 3.11.
+The software has been tested on Linux (Ubuntu 22.04) and Mac (Ventura) platforms, with Python versions 3.9, 3.10 and 3.11.

 ### Procedure
 In a suitable directory: